Résiste: Background and lyrics

 Initially, Berger was not satisfied with the studio album he had written for his wife Gall (album later titled Tout pour la musique) and decided, after recording, to add two new songs, "Tout pour la musique" and "Résiste".
 These two songs were written in the couple's house in eight days and thus resulted from the very professional character of Berger, as explained by Gall.
 In 1981, two different 7" were released: the first one with "Tout pour la musique" as the A-side and "Résiste" as the B-side, and the other one with the reverse.
 Gall said she particularly liked the song as the message it conveys has remained relevant throughout years and that it marked the memory of many people; she added that she enjoyed singing it on stage, though very tiring to perform, as the energy it required was communicative.
 In 1996, a new studio version of the song was recorded for the album France, on which it appears as the seventh track, and produced by Ricky Peterson and Kirk Johnson.
 In 2015, "Résiste" gave its title to a musical by France Gall and Bruck Dawit.

-Lyrically, "Résiste", which uses many verbs in the imperative mood in the refrain, is a call to individual resistance and self-affirmation by refusing calibrated and unmeaning lifes, which leads to protect one's freedom of choice.
+Lyrically, "Résiste", which uses many verbs in the imperative mood in the refrain, is a call to individual resistance and self-affirmation by refusing calibrated and unmeaning lives, which leads to protect one's freedom of choice.
 The idea is not to blame the political system, but to change the world little by little by changing one's self.